 *Bigfoot, D., Bartgis, J, 2010, Healthy Indian Country Initiative Promising Prevention Practices Resource Guide.

-Evidence-based Practices, the Practiced-based Evidence, Best Practices and Promising Practices that may be of interest to MSPI projects or others working to address methamphetamine use or suicide:
+Evidence-based Practices, Practiced-based Evidence, and Best, Promising, and Common Practices that may be of interest to MSPI projects or others working to address methamphetamine use or suicide:

 Evidence-Based Practices for Suicide and Substance Abuse, specifically for American Indian/Alaska Native:

 The Model Adolescent Suicide Prevention Program (MASPP) is a public health-oriented suicidal-behavior prevention and intervention program originally developed for a small American Indian tribe in rural New Mexico to target high rates of suicide among its adolescents and young adults.
 The goals of the program are to reduce the incidence of adolescent suicides and suicide attempts through community education about suicide and related behavioral issues, such as child abuse and neglect, family violence, trauma, and alcohol and substance abuse.
 As a community-wide initiative, the MASPP incorporates universal, selective, and indicated interventions and emphasizes community involvement, ownership, and culturally framed public health approaches appropriate for an American Indian population.

 Central features of the program include formalized surveillance of suicide-related behaviors; a school-based suicide prevention curriculum; community education; enhanced screening and clinical services; and extensive outreach provided through health clinics, social services programs, schools, and community gatherings and events.
 In addition, neighborhood volunteers of various ages are recruited to serve as "natural helpers."
 These individuals en-gage in personal and program advocacy, provide referrals to community mental health services, and offer peer counseling (with guidance from professional mental health staff) to youth who may prefer to seek assistance from trusted laypersons in a less formal setting.